GET A TASTE KISS OF A SWEET-UNDERGROUND BUZZ RIGHT FROM DOWNTOWN NYC. OUR MINT POWER GIRL CRUSH IS EXPOSED!

 DT 500 ZINE: – What is a typical day of CHEEKY MAA’s like?

-CHEEKY MAA: – There is no typical day for me anymore, every week I am doing something new and exciting.
+CHEEKY MAA: – There is no typical day for me anymore; I do something new and exciting every week.
 I meet new people and find new ways to collaborate.

-CHEEKY MAA: – every Friday and Saturday night I host a Flash Factory and every other Tuesday I host at ACME for STRUT.
+CHEEKY MAA: – every Friday and Saturday night, I host a Flash Factory; every other Tuesday, I host at ACME for STRUT.
 The rest of my days are filled with photo shoots, running around town, creating looks, drawing, and having play-dates with freaky friends.

 ” I like to try and to live in the moment, not to think about the future.”